A classic recipe for old fashioned Salmon Patties (or Salmon Croquettes) pan fried until golden brown and delicious!

 And I like to serve mine with grits too!
 I like to smoosh them up in the grits and douse it all with hot sauce.

 The recipe isn't rocket science and everyone makes theirs a little differently.
-My mom's from Maryland so I've got a little Old Bay in my blood and I use it frequently with fish.
-The old school way to make them is to use yellow mustard.
+Mama’s from Maryland so I've got a little Old Bay in my blood and I use it frequently with fish.
+You don’t have to use Old Bay – salt and pepper will do the trick just fine.

 This is just a good base recipe.
 Feel free to jazz it up however you like!
+And if you decide to eat yours with some grits and hot sauce, think of me!

 - 1 15-oz. can salmon, drained